EESSI/docs/talks/20210119_EESSI_behind_the_scenes/README.md

     We should ask the CVMFS developers about this too (see also https://cvmfs.readthedocs.io/en/stable/apx-security.html).

 * Q: LTS for Gentoo?
 Lifetime?
 Major upgrade -> EasyBuild complete rebuild?
-How long can we re-use the previous "trees"?
+How long can we reuse the previous "trees"?
   * A: (question answered on stream, see recording).
        Short answer: we haven't decided this yet.